 It is important to understand how each type of juicer works before deciding which one you want.
 But, if a person has their heart set on using a specific appliance and it doesn’t work how they expected – that can be frustrating!

-However, there are some steps people can take in order to get the most juice from any fruit or vegetable:
+However, there are some steps people can take to get the most juice from any fruit or vegetable:

 – Add ice cubes to the bowl beforehand (to help keep fruits cold)